Ebrahim-Ramadan/EditText/README.md

 Returns the current editable content as HTML.
 ```/update (POST)```
 Allows updating the content by sending a POST request with the new content as a content parameter.

+## Security Considerations
+this example can only be used in dev env, but in my produciton phase it'd literally be a disaster if you don't use any kind of libraried for such security